 Benefits of Least Privilege for Security & Productivity

-Least privilege confers at least several, high-level benefits, including:
+Least privilege confers several high-level benefits, including:

 3) Improved operational performance: When it comes to applications and systems, restricting privileges to the minimal range of processes to perform an authorized activity reduces the chance of incompatibility issues cropping up between other applications or systems, and helps reduce the risk of downtime.

-- The US federal government’s FDCC mandate states that federal employees must log in to PCs with standard user privileges.
+- The US federal government’s FDCC mandate states federal employees must log in to PCs with standard user privileges.

-Least Privilege Strategies & Best Practices
+Principle of Least Privilege & Best Practices

-Here are some best practices and strategies to help you bake in least privilege across your organization:
+Here are some best practices and strategies to help you bake in least privilege access across your organization:

 4) Segment systems and networks to broadly separate users and processes based on different levels of trust, needs, and privilege sets.

-5) Enforce separation of privileges, this includes separating administrative account functions from standard account requirements, separating auditing/logging capabilities within the administrative accounts, and separating system functions (read, edit, write, execute, etc.).
+5) Enforce separation of privileges.
+This includes separating administrative account functions from standard account requirements, separating auditing/logging capabilities within the administrative accounts, and separating system functions (read, edit, write, execute, etc.).

 How to Implement Least Privilege